MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/configure-policy-migrate-labels.md

     Questo servizio supporta le etichette sia prima che dopo la migrazione all'archivio di etichettatura unificata secondo la logica seguente:

-    - Se i centri di amministrazione hanno le stesse etichette dei portale di Azure: le etichette unificate vengono recuperate dai centri di amministrazione.
+    - If the admin centers have the same labels as those in the Azure portal: Unified labels are retrieved from the admin centers.
 Per selezionare tali etichette in Cloud App Security, è necessario pubblicare almeno un'etichetta in almeno un utente.

-    - Se i centri di amministrazione non hanno le stesse etichette di quelle presenti nel portale di Azure: le etichette unificate non vengono usate dai centri di amministrazione e, al contrario, le etichette vengono recuperate dall'portale di Azure.
+    - If the admin centers don't have the same labels as those in the Azure portal: Unified labels are not used from the admin centers, and instead, labels are retrieved from the Azure portal.

 - Servizi da fornitori e sviluppatori di software che usano [Microsoft Information Protection SDK](https://docs.microsoft.com/information-protection/develop/overview).

 ## <a name="next-steps"></a>Passaggi successivi

-Per ulteriori indicazioni e suggerimenti del team dell'esperienza clienti, vedere il post di Blog seguente: [informazioni sulla migrazione di etichette unificate](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Understanding-Unified-Labeling-migration/ba-p/783185).
+For additional guidance and tips from our Customer Experience team, see the following blog post: [Understanding Unified Labeling Migration](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Understanding-Unified-Labeling-migration/ba-p/783185).

 Per altre informazioni sulle etichette migrate che possono ora essere configurate e pubblicate in uno dei centri di amministrazione, vedere [Panoramica delle etichette di riservatezza](/microsoft-365/compliance/sensitivity-labels).

-Se non è già stato fatto, installare il client di Azure Information Protection Unified labeling.
-Per informazioni sulla versione, una guida dell'amministratore e un manuale dell'utente, vedere [Azure Information Protection Unified Labeling client for Windows](./rms-client/aip-clientv2.md).
+If you haven't already done so, install the Azure Information Protection unified labeling client.
+For release information, an admin guide, and user guide, see [Azure Information Protection unified labeling client for Windows](./rms-client/aip-clientv2.md).